paragonie/chronicle/README.md

 Chronicle allows trusted clients to send data to be included in an immutable, auditable, cryptographic permanent record.

+Furthermore, Chronicle has cross-signing and many-to-one replication built-in, which, when used, greatly enhances the auditability and availability of the data written to your local Chronicle instance.

 ## What problems do Chronicle solve?

 ### Chain of Custody